googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 These changes involve a couple of new things.

 First, we need to install the 'fortune' program on our Managed VM instances, so that we can access it.
 We will do this by defining a `Dockerfile` for the app.
-Then, we will define a new class (called `FortuneInfo`), that will exec this program, save the results to a new file, then read the file and serve up the results.
+Then, we will define a new class (called [stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java](stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java)), that will exec this program, save the results to a new file, then read the file and serve up the results.
 Take a quick look at `FortuneInfo.java`.
 Both the use of `ProcessBuilder`, and and the temp file writes to the local filesystem, would not work on 'regular' App Engine instances.

 <img src="http://storage.googleapis.com/amy-jo/articles/gb_captcha_local2.png" width="500" alt="Guestbook with Fortunes"/>

-Take a look at the [stage2/src/main/webapp/Dockefile](stage2/src/main/webapp/Dockefile) file:
+Take a look at the [stage2/src/main/webapp/Dockerfile](stage2/src/main/webapp/Dockerfile) file:
 It looks like this:

 	FROM google/appengine-java